obiora789/Top-10-Movies/README.md

 <p>Simply put, this blog ranks your favourite movies of all time based on the movie ratings you provide, and shows them to the whole world.</p>
 <p>The route "http://localhost:5000/" is the homepage and diaplays all the movies already in the database.
 If there are no movies, only the "Add Movie button" is displayed.</p>
 <p>The route "http://localhost:5000/add" is activated when you click "Add Movie" button.
 Here, you can type the name of the movie you love.</p>
 <p>The "/select" route is activated immediately you submit the movie you would like to add.
-This route displays the likely movies (and the year they were produced) that may have a similar name to the movie you requested. </p>
-<p>You can then manually select the correct movie to be added to your collection.</p>
+This route displays the likely movies (and the year they were produced) that may have a similar name to the movie you requested.
+You can then manually select the correct movie to be added to your collection.</p>
 <p>The "/edit" route provides you the opportunity to personally rate the movie as well as add a review to be displayed on the homepage. <br>
 The "/edit" route is either automatically triggered when adding a movie for the first time, or manually triggered when you click the "Update" button.</p>
 <p>The "/delete" route deletes a movie from both your list of movies and from the database permanently.</p>